The 2027 pension IHT reform — what you need to know.

 Review the expression of wishes.
 Regardless of the IHT rules, the nomination form determines who receives the pension.
 Ensuring it's current is the single most important administrative step.
 See the nominations guide.

 Reassess withdrawal sequencing.
-Under current rules, the "pension last" strategy — spending ISAs and cash first to preserve the IHT-free pension — is rational.
-If the reform proceeds, that logic weakens.
-The pension pot would count towards the estate regardless, so preserving it no longer avoids IHT.
-The optimal withdrawal order may shift.
+Under pre-reform rules, the "pension last" strategy — spending ISAs and cash first to preserve the IHT-free pension — is rational.
+From 6 April 2027 that logic weakens: the pension pot counts towards the estate regardless, so preserving it for IHT reasons alone no longer helps.
+The optimal withdrawal order may shift, and modelling under the new rules is now worthwhile.

 Consider the pension's other advantages.
-Even if pensions lose their IHT exemption, they retain other benefits: tax-free growth within the wrapper, 25% tax-free lump sum on crystallisation, and the before-75 income tax exemption for beneficiaries.
+Even after losing the IHT exemption, pensions retain other benefits: tax-free growth within the wrapper, 25% tax-free lump sum on crystallisation, and the before-75 income tax exemption for beneficiaries.
 The pension remains a tax-efficient savings vehicle — it just becomes less exceptional for estate planning.

 The pensions and inheritance tax guide covers the broader IHT picture, and the pension lump sum tax calculator can model the tax cost of withdrawals.

-- ▸At the Autumn Budget 2024, the government announced that unused DC pension funds would be brought within the scope of IHT from April 2027, subject to consultation and final legislation.
+- ▸At the Autumn Budget 2024, the government announced that unused DC pension funds would be brought within the scope of IHT from 6 April 2027.
+Following the consultation that closed in January 2025 and the government response, the reform has been confirmed.
 [HM Treasury]

 - ▸Under current rules, DC pensions are held in trust and sit entirely outside the estate for IHT.
 There is no cap on the size of pension pot that can pass IHT-free.
 [HMRC]